ACL Injury : Anterior Cruciate Ligament sprain

 • A direct blow or collision to or on the knee like in football tackles.

 Sportspersons engaging in soccer, basketball, volleyball, downhill skiing and running are at much high risk of suffering these injuries.
 Females are four times likely to suffer the injury than males in the same sport and same level.
 It is indicated that in college the risk of ACL injury on any particular athlete is as high as 16 percent over a four –year period.

 Runners’ ACL injuries are common among young sportsmen.
 It is estimated that America is having more than 250,000 people suffering from it each year.
 It is more prevalent to people in athletes and those aged between 15 and 45.
 As more and more people are engaging in sporting activity, these injuries have been seen to increase.

 Non-contact ACL injury

-It has been confirmed that most of the ACL tears are noncontact.
-This tear can occur when a sportsperson twist his or her knee in a forceful way or when you plant your leg and suddenly change direction.
-Most of the tear occur in sporting traumas which comes with cutting and planting.
-An overstretching causing the tear can occur during change of motion or during running.
+It has been confirmed that most of the ACL tears are non-contact.
+This tear can occur when a sportsperson twists his or her knee in a forceful way or when you plant your leg and suddenly change direction.
+Most of the tear occurs in sporting traumas which comes with cutting and planting.
+An overstretching causing the tear can occur during a change of motion or during running.

 ACL Injury among Female athletes

 Females are observed to have a higher risk of suffering an ACL injury than men.
 The reason behind this observation can be the understanding that females tend to change direction differently from men.
 The changing of direction is known to be the major cause of the injuries.
-This trend can be changed through supervised training, which improves leg strength, and jump landing techniques.
+This trend can be changed through supervised training, which improves leg strength and jumps landing techniques.